- Home/

 Dog walking price list

 Dog walking costs vary widely depending on how frequently the service is booked.
-For instance, clients who book the service one-time would have to pay a slightly higher rate than established clients who book regularly.
+For instance, clients who book the service once would pay a slightly higher rate than established clients who book regularly.

-Here’s a breakdown of the estimated dog-walking costs per walk to give you an idea of how much the standard rates typically are.
+Here’s a breakdown of the estimated dog-walking costs per walk to give you an idea of the standard rates.

 |---|---|